kubermatic/mla/README.md

 ## Limitations & Known Issues
 As the MLA stack is still work in progress, there are some known limitations and issues:
-- MLA is always enabled (and has to be installed) in every Seed Cluster of a KKP installation (fixed in [#6967](https://github.com/kubermatic/kubermatic/pull/6967) on 2020-05-04)
-- MLA does not work if the Tunneling expose strategy is used (fixed in [#6936](https://github.com/kubermatic/kubermatic/pull/6936) on 2020-05-04)
-- Race condition in Grafana datasource controller, which may cause Grafana data sources to appear in a wrong Organization / KKP Project (issue: [#6981](https://github.com/kubermatic/kubermatic/issues/6981))
-- Grafana is exposed via a LB Service, accessible for a single admin user with password authentication (auto-generated, stored in a secret)
-- Alertmanager UI is not yet exposed, as it requires the Alertmanager authorization proxy implementation to be finished
+- Alertmanager UI is not yet exposed, as it requires the Alertmanager authorization proxy implementation to be finished.
+- Data retention and cleanup is not yet implemented - all MLA data will be left in the Minio object store forever.
+- Some MLA resources will be left running and not cleaned up after MLA is disabled on the Seed level.

 ## Installation
 The MLA stack has to be installed manually into every KKP Seed Cluster, which is hosting User Clusters where the